Yingzhen-ietf/BGP-QUIC/BoQ.md

 If a BoQ speaker is configured as QUIC client, it SHOULD try to initiate the QUIC connection.
 If a BoQ speaker is configured as QUIC server, it SHOULD wait for a QUIC connection.

 (**) There are too many SHOULDs here, and I think a bit of a logic loop.
 Should the BoQ and QUIC roles be compared before or after?
 If the roles are considered when starting the connection, then there shouldn't be a mismatch later -- but these are only recommendations.
 If a server, why would the router wait forever?

+(**) QUIC should inherit the BGP configuration.
+Need to update the connection collision mechanism.

 When both BGP peers are explicitly configured (one side as client and the other side as server), no collision will happen.
 When both BGP peers are “any”, existing session collision mechanism are used.